squaresLab/SOSRepair/README.md

 ### Requirements ###

+You can use `docker` to build a container that already has all the requirements installed and ready to go.

 * KLEE - You need to have KLEE up and running in your system.
 Find the instruction of how to install KLEE on your system [here](http://klee.github.io/build-llvm34/).
 SR has been confirmed to work on KLEE version 1.2 on using llvm 3.